2016 International Conference

 10:30 am Break

 Description: Social Networking sites like Facebook, Reddit, Twitter, Snapchat, and Instagram have become very popular and more sites like these are created every day.
-Increase your awareness and understanding of how perpetrators are using new websites and media platforms to stalk their victims and control partners without being detected.
-Rachel Gibson is a Technology Safety Specialist with the National Network to End Domestic Violence.
+Increase your awareness and understanding how perpetrators are using new websites and media platforms to stalk their victims and control partners without being detected.

-Description: Description: Social Media is ever present in our society, so much so that it is important to address ways the internet can be used to create pain and fear within an intimate partner relationship.
-However, how can BIP/DVIP agencies become more progressive in using social media as a form of outreach to community, to become more connected to others in the field, and to consider the pitfalls of discussing domestic violence in a medium that is not an educational or counseling setting?
-This workshop will explore various kinds of social media, help to develop concrete reasons and goals for using various media, and responses to contentious discussions and inappropriate personal disclosure in online settings.
+How can BIP/DVIP agencies become more progressive in using social media as a form of outreach to community, to become more connected to others in the field, and to consider the pitfalls of discussing domestic violence in a medium that is not an educational or counseling setting?
+This portion of the session will explore various kinds of social media, help to develop concrete reasons and goals for using various media, and responses to contentious discussions and inappropriate personal disclosure in online settings.

 12:15 pm Lunch provided